The Importance of Reading

 KS1/2 teaching and support staff will listen to children read individually and in groups.
 Reading is taught through a whole class reading approach using age appropriate class text carefully selected to enthuse the children and expose them to a sophisticated range of language and vocabulary.
 Pupils are encouraged to explore vocabulary, prediction, sequencing, making inferences and retrieving information in their independent reading texts.

 In Year 1 (Summer term) through to Year 6, we use the VIPERS strategy to focus on specific reading skills such as: vocabulary, prediction, sequencing, making inferences and retrieving information, ensuring that they are able to make justified responses using evidence from the text.
-In KS1 each guided reading session will focus specifically on development of one VIPERS skill, for example, an entire guided reading session would be devoted to developing retrieval skills.
-In KS1 we base a lot of guided reading questions around the ‘Retrieve’ VIPER and balance the other VIPERS appropriately.
+In KS1 each whole class reading session will focus specifically on development of one VIPERS skill, for example, an entire whole class reading session would be devoted to developing retrieval skills.
+In KS1 we base a lot of whole class reading questions around the ‘Retrieve’ VIPER and balance the other VIPERS appropriately.
 In LKS2, there will be an independent focus task on a specific skill (for instance prediction) followed by a session devoted to mastering a specific VIPERS skill – the choice of which will be informed by teacher assessment and the opportunities for challenge based on the text.
-In UKPS2, a specific blend of VIPERS skills will be taught and applied during each guided reading session.
+In UKPS2, a specific blend of VIPERS skills will be taught and applied during each whole class reading session.
 This again will be based on the knowledge, skills and abilities of the children and opportunities for challenge provided by the class text.

 Children are encouraged to orally speak the answer before writing anything down acknowledging their first answer may not always be their best.
 We use a maximum of 5 questions each session to ensure children have time to provide quality answers.
 At times children are given sentence stems and vocabulary that is expected to be used within their answer.